 If you were injured in a motorcycle accident, the next step should be filing an insurance claim.
 When another rider or motorist is at fault, you will file a third-party claim against their auto insurance policy.
 If the other driver was an employee and on the clock at the time of the crash, you will probably file a claim against their employer’s insurance policy.

 The insurance claim process should be relatively straightforward.
 However, a number of issues can arise.
-The best way to protect your rights and interests are to work with an experienced personal injury attorney during this time.
-Our Huntsville motorcycle accident lawyers who are experienced in motorcycle accident claims can assist you in:
+The best way to protect your rights and interests are to work with an experienced Huntsville personal injury attorney during this time.
+Our motorcycle accident lawyers who are experienced in motorcycle accident claims can assist you in:

-Depending on the situation, you may need to file a personal injury lawsuit.
+You may need to file a personal injury lawsuit depending on the situation.
 This is important under two circumstances.
-First, filing a lawsuit gives your attorney the ability to gather additional evidence that may not be available without legal intervention.
+First, filing a lawsuit allows your attorney to gather additional evidence that may not be available without legal intervention.
 This may be necessary to prove the other party’s liability.
-It may also put pressure on the insurer to settle for a higher amount.
+It may also pressure the insurer to settle for a higher amount.

 Whether you are working with an insurer or going through a personal injury lawsuit, you can pursue a variety of damages, commonly referred to as special or general damages.
 Special, or economic, damages are calculated based on your records.
 They are a specific sum derived from your expenses and financial losses caused by the accident.
-Your general, or noneconomic damages, are physical or psychological injuries that must be valued in some way.
+Your general, or non-economic damages, are physical or psychological injuries that must be valued in some way.
 There are multiple possible methods for valuing general damages that are not derived from your bills or pay stubs.